-Once it has cooled, you are ready to sample some bacteria from your skin or cellphone.
-Remove the sterile swab from its wrapper, streak it across your skin somewhere on your body, or across your cellphone screen.
-Next, streak the swab on the surface of the agar, back and forth in a zigzag pattern, as shown below:
+Once it has cooled, you are ready to sample some bacteria from your skin.
+Remove the sterile swab from its wrapper, streak it across your skin somewhere on your body.
+Next, streak the swab on the surface of the agar, back and forth in a zig-zag pattern, as shown below:

-Incubate this plate upside down for 48 hours at 37°C (98.6°F).
+Incubate this plate upside down for 48 hours at 37°C.